-Pupils arrange their dominoes to look exactly like the grid here.
-This is the kind of domino grid that your pupils will be able to complete by the time they come to the Heats.
+In the tournaments, pupils arrange their dominoes to look exactly like the grid here.
+This is exactly the kind of domino grid that your pupils will be able to complete by the time they come to the Heats.
 BUT don't rush straight into making the domino grids.
 Start by exploring smaller grids to build up strategies and teamwork.

-NOTE: Look through the activities in the Pupil Activity Book which is full of ideas.
+NOTE: Look through the activities in the training slides on the website and in the Pupil Activity Book which is full of ideas.